Skip to content

 How to keep pirates off your island

-Though you’re technically still working with servers, there’s also a cloud provider managing and provisioning the infrastructure on your behalf.
+Although you’re technically still working with servers, there’s also a cloud provider managing and provisioning the infrastructure on your behalf.
 This creates significant security challenges.
 The shared approach to security responsibility necessitates a different procedure to mitigate.
 For example, because developers don’t have total control over infrastructure configurations, you can secure your application but still be susceptible to your vendor’s vulnerabilities.
-As well, serverless has a multitude of independent components that increase the attack surface, further complicating your security strategies.

 In addition, application programming interfaces (APIs) represent a high-value attack vector.
 According to the Modern Bank Heists 5.0 report, 94% of financial institutions suffered attacks against their APIs.